shackbarth/xtuple/docs/UBUNTU_SETUP.md

 ##Get xTuple code base

+You'll want to set up quick access to the terminal.
+Click on the Dash Home icon in the upper left.
+Search for "Terminal" and drag the terminal icon to the left launch bar.
+Click it to open the terminal.

-First install git from the terminal:
+Now install git from the terminal:

     sudo git apt-install git